 I could paraphrase the line from The Treasure of the Sierra Madre, and say, "Pujols?
 We don't need no stinkin' Pujols!"
 But that would imply that I think that Pujols stinks, which, clearly, he doesn't.

 But putting together a trade package for Pujols?
 Which would, almost certainly, have to include, but probably not be limited to, Teixeira?
 Not on your life would I make that trade.
 Better to spend a lot of money on a great player you already have (Teixeria) than to spend an insane amount of money on a great player who doesn't know his prospective new teammates and doesn't know the franchise's system.

 Albert Pujols is already one of the 50 greatest players in baseball history, and could well end up as one of the top 20.
 By all accounts he's a good guy and a good teammate.
-But he's not THAT much of an upgrade over Mark Teixeira, the first baseman the Yankees already have, and therefore he doesn't fill a need that the Yankees have.
-It would be like trading CC Sabathia for the pitcher some people THINK Cliff Lee -- or Johan Santana -- is.
-I wouldn't make THAT trade, either.
+But he's not THAT much of an upgrade over Mark Teixeira, the 1st baseman the Yankees already have, and therefore he doesn't fill a need that the Yankees have.
+It would be like trading CC Sabathia for the pitcher some people think Cliff Lee -- or Johan Santana -- is.
+I wouldn't make that trade, either.